California Construction Accident Lawyer

 In other cases, a third party may also be liable for your injuries, including equipment manufacturers or independent contractors on site.
 In such situations, our personal injury law firm will identify these parties and help you seek the compensation you deserve through the insurance process or by filing a personal injury claim.

 Advocates For Injured Construction Workers

 Chances are, there is a third party, not the employer, responsible for the victim's injuries.
-In that case, it is perfectly acceptable for the injured person to pursue recovery under both schemes: the workers' compensation and the third party liability claim.
+In that case, it is perfectly acceptable for the injured person to pursue recovery under both schemes: the workers' compensation and the third-party liability claim.

-Our firm has a reliable team of experts, from medical experts to accident reconstruction experts, professional engineers and vocational experts, ready to investigate your case.
+Our firm has a reliable team of experts, from medical experts to accident reconstruction experts, professional engineers, and vocational experts, ready to investigate your case.
 These experts will talk to witnesses, examine the scene of the accident, review reports, and conduct any investigation necessary.
 We have already helped clients recover millions of dollars in settlements.

 No matter how your construction accident occurred, you deserve to have your legal rights to financial recovery fully protected.
-We regularly represents clients injured in all types of construction accidents.
+We regularly represent clients injured in all types of construction accidents.
 We will always thoroughly evaluate your situation and advise you of all possible legal options to seek compensation.